conduktor/conduktor-gateway-demos/acls/Readme.md

 ## What are Conduktor Gateway Acls?

 Conduktor Gateway Acls are a reimplementation of Kafka's ACL features in Conduktor Gateway.
-Using Gateway Acls you can configure access restrictions for individual vClusters in Conduktor Gateway
+Using Gateway Acls you can configure access restrictions for individual vClusters in Conduktor Gateway.

 ## Running the demo